wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-green.md

 **Damage:** 1D4 <br>
 **Movement:** average, climb average &nbsp; &nbsp; **Morale:** brave <br>

 Dracopedes cant see well but detects movement within 30’.
-The blue dracopede is well camouflaged in icy environment.
+The green dracopede is well camouflaged in plants.

 **Attacks:** Each round, the dracopede can perform one of these actions: